Zabanaa/zabanaa.github.io/_posts/2017-04-29-how-to-integrate-stripe-with-your-django-app.md

 be sharing with you my step by step guide on how to integrate stripe with your Django app to accept one off payments.

-Grab a cuppa and let's get down to business.
+Grab a cuppa and let's get to it.

-## Step 1: Get your (Test API keys)
+## Step 1: Get your Stripe API keys
-If you don't already have an account with stripe, go ahead a sign up for one (obviously).
+If you don't already have an account with stripe, go ahead and sign up for one (obviously).
 Once you're logged in, you'll be able to find your API keys in the dashboard under the API section.
 Copy both your secret and publishable test keys.